azstack/azstack-react-native/readme.md

 ```

 # APIS
+List conversations
 ```
     this.refs.AZStackSdk.showConversations(screenOptions) ```

+How to start chat
 ```
     this.refs.AZStackSdk.startChat({
         chatType: '', // 1: CHAT_TYPE_USER, 2: CHAT_TYPE_GROUP
         chatId: 0,
+        // other screenOptions
     }); ```

+Show number pad for callout
 ```
     this.refs.AZStackSdk.showNumberPad(screenOptions) ```

+How to start video call
 ```
     this.refs.AZStackSdk.startVideoCall({
         info: {